Committee of Union and Progress: Émigré politics

-In 1894, Selanikli Mehmet "Doctor" Nâzım was sent by Ottoman Union to recruit an influential Young Turk émigré based in Paris: Ahmed Rıza Bey.
-Rıza would lead the Paris section of a united organisation of dissidents operating in Europe and those in Constantinople: the Ottoman Committee of Union and Progress (Osmanlı İttihat ve Terakki Cemiyeti) (CUP), which was centered around the organ Meşveret and its French supplemental.'
+In 1894, Ahmed Rıza Bey was recruited by Ottoman Union to lead its Paris chapter of a united organisation of dissidents operating in Europe and those in Constantinople: the Ottoman Committee of Union and Progress (Osmanlı İttihat ve Terakki Cemiyeti) (CUP), which was centered around the organ Meşveret and its French supplemental.'
 Following the failure of the CUP's plots in the mid-1890s, the organisation's Constantinople section turned inoperable and the headquarters moved to Paris, which had a sizable colony of Young Turk intellectuals.
-Young Turk émigré communities were established in Paris, London, Geneva, Bucharest, and Cairo.
+Other Young Turk émigré communities were established in Paris, London, Geneva, Bucharest, and Cairo.

-In exile though the Young Turks would be racked by expat infighting.
+In exile though the Young Turks would be racked by infighting.
 Rıza was an avowed positivist, and advocated for a Turkish nationalist and secularist agenda.
 Even though he denounced revolution, he had a more conservative and Islamist rival in Mehmed Murad Bey of Mizan fame.
 Rıza also had to deal with the "Activist" faction of the CUP that did push for a revolution.
 Other CUP branches often acted autonomously with their own ideological currents, to the point where the committee resembled more of an umbrella organisation.
 Meşveret (Rıza) called for the reinstatement of the constitution but without revolution, as well as a more centralised Turkish-dominated Ottoman Empire sovereign of European influence.